 Consequential amendments have also been made to sections 200 and 220 and the glossary.

 Part 4B project

 The NZAuASB has recently approved an amending standard Amendments to Professional and Ethical Standard 1: Part 4B - Independence For Assurance Engagements Other Than Audit And Review Engagements that is designed to incorporate the amendments to the International Code arising from the Part 4B project into PES 1.
 These amendments to PES 1 took effect on 15 June 2021.

 Members should refer to the Invitation to Comment (ITC) (see below) for details of how these amendments impact the NZICA Code.

 NZ specific paragraphs in the NZICA Code have generally been updated to reflect the amendments arising from the Role and Mindset project.
 Members should refer to the ITC (see below) for details.

 10 March 2021

-Subject to the above, Code of Ethics to be tabled at Parliament as it is a disallowable instrument.
+Code of Ethics was tabled at Parliament as it is a disallowable instrument.

-Anticipated date for issue of revised Code of Ethics.
-The revised Code of Ethics will be published on CA ANZ website, together with a copy of the NZRB’s response to management’s report.
+Date of issue of revised Code of Ethics.
+The revised Code of Ethics is published on this website, together with a copy of the Management Report (see below).

 31 December 2021